What is there to see and do in the area? Lots!

 The vast green forests that cover the hills lining the west side of the Rhine valley down to the French border (and far beyond) provide nature lovers, ramblers, mountain-bikers, cyclists and motorcyclists with an enormous network of paths and roads to explore, away from the noise and congestion of the cities.

-The superb network is maintained by the Pfälzerwald Verein, including many places to eat and drink at well-spaced intervals along the routes.
+The superb network of woodland paths is maintained by the Pfälzerwald Verein, including many places to eat and drink at well-spaced intervals along the routes.
 Maps and apps guide visitors safely through the seemingly endless woods.

 Come and explore this vast area of outstanding natural beauty!